JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      We learn animations in Compose.
+                      🎬 We learn animations in Compose.
 How they work via suspend, the different apis available.
-In this stage we make use of the animationtester app, and add some animations to our Android app.
-Some basic ones and maybe one a little bit more advance.
-Maybe via Modifier.graphicsLayer.
+In this stage we make use of a companion app, the "animationtester" to test animations.
+We will add some animations to our Android app.
+Some basic ones and also a few advanced ones.
+We will also learn how to test animations!
                     </p>
                 </figure>
               </li>